Home: go to the homepage U+2600 to U+26FF Miscellaneous Symbols

 In 1876, Alexander Graham Bell was the first to be granted a United States patent for a device that produced clearly intelligible replication of the human voice at a second device.
 This instrument was further developed by many others, and became rapidly indispensable in business, government, and in households.

 The first telephones were directly connected to each other from one customer's office or residence to another customer's location.
 Being impractical beyond just a few customers, these systems were quickly replaced by manually operated centrally located switchboards.
-These exchanges were soon connected together, eventually forming an automated, worldwide public switched telephone network (PSTN).
-For greater mobility, various radio systems were developed for transmission between mobile stations on ships and automobiles in the mid-20th century.
+These exchanges were soon connected together, eventually forming an automated, worldwide public switched telephone network.
+For greater mobility, various radio systems were developed in the mid-20th century for transmission between mobile stations on ships and in automobiles.
 Hand-held mobile phones were introduced for personal service starting in 1973.
-In later decades, their analog cellular system evolved into digital networks with greater capability and lower cost.
+In later decades, the analog cellular system evolved into digital networks with greater capability and lower cost.

 Representations